What's in Your Camera Bags?

 DIGITAL CAMERAS

-High Resolution Digital Cameras:
+High Resolution Digital Mirrorless Cameras:

-Canon R6's, with the 24-70mm f2.8 ll, a 50mm f2.0, a 17-40mm f4.5, a 14-35mm f4.5 lens and a 16mm f2.0 lenses
+Canon R6's, with the 24-70mm f2.8 ll, a 50mm f2.0, a 14-35mm f4.5 lens and a 16mm f2.0 lenses

-Super flexible in all types of light, sharp and fast with tons of exposure latitude.
+The digital cameras are super flexible in all types of light, sharp and fast with tons of exposure latitude.
 We shoot in RAW.
 Black and White is achieved in post processing.
 These cameras and lenses are great additions to our camera bags!

 CAMERA BAGS